Ostrich & Emu Profile

-The 2007 Census of Agriculture (USDA 2009) notes that 714 farmers raised 11,188 ostriches and marketed about 5,697.
-This is a dramatic decrease from 2002, when 1,643 farmers raised 20,560 ostriches.
-The 2007 Census also notes that 3,621 emu producers sold 6,540 birds, which is also a large decline from 2002.
+The 2012 Census of Agriculture notes that 258 farms raised 6,540 ostriches and marketed about 3,141.
+This is a dramatic decrease from 2007, when 714 farmers raised 11,188 ostriches and marketed about 5,697.
+This continues declines from 2002.
 Texas, followed by California and Kansas, are the top three states in ostrich production.
-Texas is also number one in the production of emus, followed by Alabama and California.
-Ostrich and emu are also raised in other countries including South Africa, Australia, Canada, China, France, Korea and the United Kingdom.
+Texas is also number one in the production of emus, followed by California and Florida.

 Ostrich production can be adopted by small-scale and part-time farmers with adequate investment capital because land and husbandry requirements are minimal.

 In the past, the major market for ostriches was breeding stock.
 In order for the ostrich industry to become a more viable agricultural enterprise, the markets for meat, oil, skin (leather), feathers and eggs need to be further developed.

 Ratite meat has a gourmet market.
 With a texture and color similar to beef, it is low in fat, calories and sodium.
 It has fewer calories, less fat and less cholesterol than beef, chicken or turkey.
 It also is a good source of iron and protein.
 Ground ostrich sells for $10.35 per pound, and ostrich filet steaks sell for $24.90 per pound.